golobby/orm/README.md

     MyDeletedAt sql.NullTime `orm:"deleted_at=true"`
 }
 ```
-You can use `orm` struct tag and there is a key for each timestamp which you can use on any time compatible struct field.
+You can use the `orm` struct tag, and there is a key for each timestamp that you can use on any time-compatible struct field.
 ##### Column names
-GolobbyORM for each struct field(except slice, arrays, maps and other nested structs) assumes a respective column named using snake case syntax.
+GolobbyORM for each struct field(except slice, arrays, maps, and other nested structs) assumes a respective column named using snake case syntax.
-if you want to have a custom column name you should specify it in entity struct.
+If you want a custom column name, you should specify it in the entity struct.
 ```go
 package main
 type User struct {